Dear Bishop’s Circle Member,

 Why is Amethyst the highest level of giving?

-This year, we have made Amethyst the highest level of giving as a symbol of sacrifice.
-Amethyst is a semi-precious stone, which means it is not nearly as valuable as diamonds, gold, silver, and bronze.
-But in the church’s tradition, it is considered to be the bishop’s stone, often appearing in an ordinary’s ring or pectoral cross.
-It is a reminder that in service to the church, we turn something that is seemingly less valuable into the most precious of all.
+Amethyst is the highest level of giving as a symbol of sacrifice.
+Amethyst is a semi-precious stone, which means it is not nearly as valuable as diamonds, gold, silver and bronze.
+But in the Church’s tradition, it is considered to be the Bishop’s stone, often appearing in an ordinary’s ring or pectoral cross.
+It is a reminder that in service to the Church, we turn something that is seemingly less valuable into the most precious of all.

 Amethyst level donors will receive an invitation to dinner at the Bishop’s residence.